Chemistry at Work

 In this year's ONLINE Chemistry at Work, supported by the Royal Society of Chemistry, secondary school students of all ages (and their teachers, parents, and guardians!) are welcome to join us, and explore the microsite, where you'll find pre-recorded presentations, and a host of other exciting content, which will explain how the study of chemistry can be applied to a range of industrial and research areas, while the live Q&A sessions will provide you with an opportunity to ask our exhibitors about your future career in chemistry, and how to get there!
 To find out more about our live events, check out the details below, or the individual exhibitor pages using the links at the top-right of this page - you'll be able to find the specific dates and times for their live sessions, and register for the events!

-If you have any questions for our exhibitors, you'll be able to submit these using the Any Questions page, and of course, you'll also be able to ask your questions during the live events themselves!
+If you have any questions for our exhibitors, you'll be able to submit these before the event using an online form, and of course, you'll also be able to ask your questions during the live events themselves!

 If you have any general questions about the online content or the live sessions, get in touch using the button below.

 We hope you enjoy Chemistry at Work!

 Live Sessions Overview

 Details of live sessions for Chemistry at Work 2021/22 are coming soon - please check back regularly for updates, and don't miss out!